wijdan1995/warmup-week_10-day_2-mongoose/README.md

 - grade     - (Number, required)
 - age       - (Number, Greater than or equal 18)
 - city      - (String)
-- isPassed? (virtual)

-You should ensure that only reasonable values of firstName, lastName and longitude are allowed to be added to the database.
+You should ensure that only reasonable values of age allowed to be added to the database.
 The age should  be numbers that greater than or equal to 18.